cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 **◉ Merge Sort**

 Merge sort algorithm is generally implemented with recursion.
-The recursive solution uses 2 seperate functions.
-The first function takes two sorted arrays, compares the first index of both arrays, pushes the smallest one to a results array, and continues on doing it until nothing is left on at least one of the arrays.
-The first function returns a combined sorted array from two seperate sorted arrays.
+The recursive solution uses two separate functions.
+The first function takes two sorted arrays, compares the first index of both arrays, pushes the smallest one to a results array, and continues doing it until nothing is left on at least one of the arrays.
+The first function returns a combined sorted array from two separate sorted arrays.

 Second function takes an array, divides the array into two parts.
 Until there are subarrays that only consist of one value, the function keeps on calling the mergeSort function.
 When each subarray has only one value, it means each subarray is sorted, and then we can merge them using the first function.
 The implementation is below: